Material efficiency

-The impacts can include material efficiency include reducing energy demand, reducing Greenhouse gas emissions, and other environmental impacts such as land use, water scarcity, air pollution, water pollution, and waste management.
-A growing population with increasing wealth can increase demand for material extraction, and therefore processing may double in the next 40 years.
+In manufacturing and construction, material efficiency refers to the practice of decreasing the amount of a particular material needed to produce a specific product.
+It also refers to the metric M_{p}, the ratio of used material used to the supplied material, which should be minimized in practice.
+Some forms of material efficiency include increasing the life of existing products, using them more in entirety, re-using components to avoid waste, or reducing the amount of material through a lightweight product design.
+Material efficiency is associated with green building and energy conservation, as well as other ways of incorporating renewable resources in the building process from start to finish.

-Increasing Material efficiency can reduce the impacts of material consumption.
-Some forms of Material Efficiency include increasing the life of existing products, using them more in entirety, re-using components to avoid waste, or reducing the amount of material through a lightweight product design.
+Increasing material efficiency can reduce the impacts of material consumption.
+The impacts can include reducing energy demand, reducing greenhouse gas emissions, and other environmental impacts such as land use, water scarcity, air pollution, water pollution, and waste management.

 Manufacturing

 Minimizing waste is a factor in material resource efficiency.

 Material efficiency in manufacturing refers to Increasing the efficiency of raw materials to manufactured product, generating less waste per product, and improving waste management.
 Using building materials such as steel, reinforced concrete, and aluminum release during production.
 In 2015, materials manufacturing for building construction were responsible for 11% of global energy-related emissions.
 The largest market for aluminum is the transportation sector, smaller applications of aluminum include building, construction, and packaging.

 The potential in manufacturing can also refer to improving waste segregation (e.g., separating plastics from combustibles).
 Recycling and reusing components allow for remanufacturing during the process improvement in creating the product, increasing the material's durability, technology development, and correct component/material purchasing.

 Material efficiency can contribute to a circular economy and capturing value in the industry.
 Some companies have applied the circular economy theory to design strategies and business models to close material loops.